Kicer86/cpp_restapi/README.md

 Another submodule is `vcpkg` which can simplify build by providing required dependencies.<br>
 Please mind that vcpkg uses **telemetry**.<br>
-Visit https://learn.microsoft.com/vcpkg/about/privacy for more details:
+Visit https://learn.microsoft.com/vcpkg/about/privacy for more details.

 ## How to use it